 From time to time I use affiliate links for paid products on this site which means I get a small commission for referrals.
-It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 5 years as a helpful resource for language learners.
+It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 15+ years as a helpful resource for language learners.

-Learn Spanish With Podcasts
+Learn Spanish with podcasts

 This is an excellent Spanish course in the form of audio podcasts and downloadable lessons.

 As well as podcast-style lessons, you’ll find videos, a vocabulary database and dictionary, grammar explanations and various other useful features.

 This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

-Inexpensive Spanish Lessons Via Skype
+Inexpensive Spanish lessons via Skype

 Not too long ago it was really difficult or impossible to practice Spanish without actually traveling to Spain or Latin America.

-Thankfully, tools like italki have made it possible to connect with native speakers from all over the world to practice or to take personalized lessons over Skype.
+Thankfully, tools like italki have made it possible to connect with native speakers from all over the world to practice or to take personalized lessons over Skype (read my italki review).